Here's how we made this Victorian-style gingerbread fretwork, step-by-step.

 How to Make Gingerbread Fretwork for House Trim, Easy Woodworking

 Our DIY gingerbread project wasn't very difficult or expensive.
 We used 29 spindles from Lowes which were on sale for just 49¢ each!
 The materials were about $30.
 There are affordable spindles in the materials list too, available from Amazon … and they are the right size for this project.
-To see more of our Victorian house renovation and DIY crafts, check out our archives here.
+See this video and more porch gingerbread at our YouTube Channel here.

 This 60-year old porch addition didn't match our Victorian house very well … until now!
 But this type of DIY gingerbread would look great on newer construction too.
 Start with measurements and calculate how much wood and spindles you will need.

 This is progress!
 We've done a lot of sprucing and the new DIY gingerbread will be painted this summer along with the fiberglass facade and additional pieces of trim (coming soon!)